CALL FOR CELEBRATION!

 7840 Alexander Promenade, Place Suite 100, Raleigh, NC 27617

 CHECK OUT THE LATEST UPDATE ON THE PROPOSED RULE CHANGES ON THE NEWS PAGE!

 FYI/PSA The American Psychological Association has released their "Report of the BEA Task Force to Develop a Blueprint for APA Accreditation of Master's Programs in Health Service Psychology."
 The 22-page report is here.

-This week NCAPP was represented by Tara Luellen MA, LPA, at the Triangle Business Journal Health Care Series, presented by BlueCross BlueShield of North Carolina.
+NCAPP was represented by Tara Luellen MA, LPA, at the Triangle Business Journal Health Care Series, presented by BlueCross BlueShield of North Carolina.
 Discussions included values based healthcare moving forward and an emphasis on quality healthcare (vs quantity), moving away from a fee for service model.
 This move would involve that providers assume some of the risk and the offering of quality services through compensation consideration of good patient outcomes.
 Tara connected with a representative from Carolina Partners in Mental Health and will have more information following an upcoming planned meeting.
 Thank you Tara for representing NCAPP and NC LPA practioners.

 Check out the NEWS page for our most recent update on NCAPP sponsored petition to end career-long supervision of LPAs in NC.

 Click on the "NEWS" link for the latest updates